The 1994-1995 Nissan 3.0L Pathfinder (and Pick Up) uses a single oxygen sensor that has an internal heater.

 OK, this is what you'll need to do:

 Locate the heated oxygen sensor and disconnect it from its harness connector.

 Locate the BLK/WHT wire of the engine wiring harness oxygen sensor connector.

-With your multimeter in Volts DC mode, probe the BLK/WHT with the red multimeter lead.
+With your multimeter in Volts DC mode, probe the BLK/WHT with the red multimeter test lead.

 With the Key On Engine Off (KOEO), the RED wire should have 10 to 12 Volts DC.

 Let's take a look at your test results:

 CASE 1: The BLK/WHT wire is feeding the heated O2 sensor with 10 to 12 Volts DC.
 Good, since this confirms that the heated oxygen sensor's heater element is getting power.